Diffusion Models and Semi-Supervised Learners Benefit Mutually with Few Labels: Experiment

 \subsection{Experimental Settings}

-\textbf{Dataset.} We evaluate DPT on the ImageNet~\cite{imagenet} dataset, which consists of 1,281,167 training and 50,000 validation images.
-In the first and third stages, we use the same pre-processing protocol for real images as the baselines~\cite{assran2022masked}.
-For instance, in MSN, the real data are resized to 256 $\times$ 256 and then center-cropped to 224 $\times$ 224.
-In the second stage, real images are center-cropped to a size of 256 $\times$ 256 following~\citet{bao2022all}.
-In the third stage, the pseudo images are center-cropped to 224 $\times$ 224.
-For semi-supervised classification, we consider the challenging settings with one, two, and five labels per class, and 1\% labels.
-The labeled and unlabeled data split is the same as~\citet{assran2022masked}.
+\textbf{Dataset.} We evaluate DPT on the ImageNet~\citep{imagenet} dataset, which consists of 1,281,167 training and 50,000 validation images.
+In the first and third stages, we use the same pre-processing protocol for real images as the baselines~\citep{assran2022masked, cai2022semi}.
+For instance, in MSN, the real data are resized to $256\times256$ and then center-cropped to 224 $\times$ 224.
+In the second stage, real images are center-cropped to the target resolution following ~\citep{bao2022all}.
+In the third stage, we consider pseudo images at resolution $256\times256$ and center-crop them to 224 $\times$ 224.
+For semi-supervised classification, we consider the challenging settings with one, two, five labels per class and 1\% labels.
+The labeled and unlabeled data split is the same as that of corresponding methods~\citep{assran2022masked, cai2022semi}.
+We also evaluate DPT on CIFAR-10 (see detailed experiments in Appendix~\ref{app:cifar10_results}).

-\textbf{Baselines.} For semi-supervised classification, we reproduce the state-of-the-art self-supervised approach~\cite{assran2022masked} with very few labels as the baseline.
-For conditional generation, we consider the state-of-the-art diffusion models with a U-ViT architecture~\cite{bao2022all} as the baseline.
+\textbf{Baselines.} For semi-supervised classification, we consider state-of-the-art semi-supervised approaches ~\citep{assran2022masked,cai2022semi} in the setting of low-shot (e.g., one, two, five labels per class and 1$\%$ labels) as baselines.
+For conditional generation, we consider the state-of-the-art diffusion models with a U-ViT architecture~\citep{bao2022all} as the baseline.

-\textbf{Model Architectures and Hyperparameters.} For a fair comparison, we use exactly the same architectures and hyperparameters as the baselines~\cite{assran2022masked,bao2022all}.
-In particular, we employ a ViT B/4 or a ViT L/7 model for classification and a U-ViT-Large model for conditional generation.
-We present more details in Appendix~\ref{app:model_arc}.
-The only extra hyperparameter in DPT is the number of augmented pseudo images per class, i.e., $K$.
-We perform a simple grid search on $\{12, 128, 256, 512, 1280\}$ in MSN (ViT-L/7) with two labels per class and set $K=128$ as the default value if not specified.
+\textbf{Model Architectures and Hyperparameters.} For a fair comparison, we use the exact same architectures and hyperparameters as the baselines~\citep{assran2022masked,cai2022semi, bao2022all}.
+In particular, for MSN based DPT, we use a ViT B/4 (or a ViT L/7) model~\citep{assran2022masked} for classification and a U-ViT-Large (or a U-ViT-Huge) model~\citep{bao2022all} for conditional generation.
+As for Semi-ViT based DPT, we use a ViT-Huge model~\cite{cai2022semi} for classification and a U-ViT-Huge model~\citep{bao2022all} for conditional generation.
+More details are provided in Appendix~\ref{app:model_arc} for reference.